-- we can establish limits in the the file /etc/security/limits.conf that affect a user session - for that we have to specify pam\limits as a session module for the login (or @common) service - we can impose limits on number of simultaneous logins, number of processes, or CPU or memory usage - this limits, however, affect to a session, not to the individual applications
+- we can establish limits in the the file /etc/security/limits.conf that affect a user session - for that we have to specify pam_limits as a session module for the login (or @common) service - we can impose limits on number of simultaneous logins, number of processes, or CPU or memory usage - this limits, however, affect to a session, not to the individual applications - hard limits are enforced and cannot be changed.
+Users however can change the soft limit within the values of the hard limit.

-Copulimit and prlimit
+└- cpulimit and prlimit